-(8) Pension Plan
+(9) Retirement Plan

 The Society offers a SIMPLE IRA retirement plan covering substantially all full-time employees.
 The Society matches up to 3 percent of employee contributions.
-The Society's contributions to the plan were \$10,564 and \$9,616 for the years ended December 31, 2020 and 2019, respectively.
+The Society's contributions to the plan were \$11,647 and \$10,564 for the years ended December 31, 2021 and 2020, respectively.

-(9) Rapid City Airport Concession and Lease Agreement
+(10) Rapid City Airport Concession and Lease Agreement

-On December 23, 2014, the Society entered into a five-year concession and lease agreement (the Agreement) with the Rapid City Regional Airport, to operate a retail, news, and gift concession store.
-The initial term of the Agreement is from January 1, 2015 to December 31, 2019.
-During the year ended December 31, 2019, the Airport and Society agreed to extend the Agreement through December 31, 2024.
+The Society entered into a five-year concession and lease agreement (the Agreement) with the Rapid City Regional Airport, to operate a retail, news, and gift concession store through December 31, 2024.
 The Agreement states rent will be paid monthly based on gross receipts with a minimum annual guarantee.
 Rent will be adjusted annually to the greater of a percentage rent based on annual gross receipts or the minimum annual guarantee.
-For the year ending December 31, 2020, rent is the higher of 13.5 percent of gross receipts or a minimum annual guarantee of \$80,835.
-The minimum annual guarantee for 2021 through 2024 will be the greater of 90 percent of the prior year required rent or \$80,835.
+For the year ending December 31, 2021, rent was the higher of 13.5 percent of gross receipts or a minimum annual guarantee.

 Due to the pandemic during 2020, the Airport amended the Agreement waiving six months of the required minimum annual guarantee and based the monthly rent on 13.5 percent of gross receipts instead.
-Because of the reduction of passenger loads during 2020, the 2021 minimum annual guarantee will be \$48,549.